tomscholz/geojson-editor/README.md

 + Prevents you from closing the tab accidentally
 + Fancy button to toggle the visibility of the left panel
 + Performance improvements

+#Can I contribute to this thing?

+Yes, of course!
+The process is as follows:

++ Fork this repository
++ Push your changes
++ Create a pull request